telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/major-and-minor-releases.md

 1. Install R3 2011

 1. Install R1 2012
-<br/>Result: all three versions (R2 2011, R3 2011 and R1 2012) are installed in parallel on the machine
+        Result: all three versions (R2 2011, R3 2011 and R1 2012) are installed in parallel on the machine

 Minor releases from the same major release